- Holidays and Celebrations»

 - Asia Holidays»

 - Chinese Holidays

-Top Five Chinese New Year Stories and Legends
+Top Five Chinese New Year Legends

 1. The Horrific Monster Called Nian

 The Chinese character for Nian is incidentally the same as that for year.
-The Chinese phase for celebrating the New Year is guo nian (过年), which translates to passing over the New Year.
-With reference to this story, the same phase could also mean to survive Nian.
+The Chinese phrase for celebrating the New Year is guo nian (过年), which translates to passing over the New Year.
+With reference to this story, the same phrase could also mean to survive Nian.
 Whether or not this monster truly existed in the past, the practices of displaying red and burning firecrackers continue to this day.
 In countries where firecrackers are banned, loud music and boisterous performances are used in replacement.

 Chu Xi, Chinese New Year Eve

 The Chinese name for the eve of the New Year is chu xi (除夕).
 Chu means to rid, while xi is an alternate name for the Nian beast.
 It’s obvious how this name came about.